open-craft/openedx-deployment/docs/analytics/AWS_setup.md

 Create new Elastic IP and associate it with Insights EC2 instance (see [Elastic IP](../shared/Elastic_IP.md)).

 S3
----
+--

 Create the required S3 buckets:

 * `client-name-tracking-logs`: for storing tracking logs emitted by LMS and sharing them with analytics pipeline.
   (May already be created, see [prerequisites](#prerequisites) above.)
 * `client-name-analytics-emr` - for initial EMR cluster provisioning and logs.
 Some setups may use a separate bucket for EMR logs, e.g. `client-name-analytics-emr-logs`.
+See [Configuration S3 bucket](jenkins.md#configuration-s3-bucket) for the list of files that need to be uploaded to this bucket.
 * `client-name-edxanalytics` - for analytics pipeline configuration (access credentials, GeoIP data, etc.) and data (hadoop, hive).
 Some setups may use a separate bucket for Hive/hadoop, e.g.  `client-name-edxanalytics-hadoop`.
+See [Pipeline S3 bucket](jenkins.md#pipeline-s3-bucket) for the list of files that need to be uploaded to this bucket.
+* `client-name-analytics-api-reports` - used to share reports generated by the analytics pipeline with the analytics API.
+Only required for some analytics pipeline tasks (e.g. `ProblemResponseReportWorkflow`).

 Insights/Analytics API Setup
 ============================